 An average elementary school generates 30 to 50 lbs. of compostable fruits and vegetable scraps every day during lunch!
 You can save those valuable nutrients from the landfill by composting them.
 We'll help you set up the physical system (collection containers and worm bins) as well as the social systems (the Green Team) to divert the waste.

 Garden Education Lesson Plans We've compiled a trove of great lessons and curriculum over the years.
-Once you attend one of our teacher trainings, they're free to you, and we're happy to share!
+Once you attend one of our Teacher Trainings, they're free to you, and we're happy to share!
 Contact us using the form below to find out when our next trainings are offered near you.

 DIY Zero Waste Your School We provide all of our Zero Waste resources online, for free!
 With helpful diagrams, step-by-step instructions, and how-to videos, you can conduct a waste audit and bring recycling and composting to your school.